Hurricane Fiona slams Dominican Republic after knocking out power in Puerto Rico and causing "catastrophic" damage

 More federal responders were set to arrive in the coming days, the official said.
 FEMA is working with Puerto Rico power distribution company Luma to restore power to the island, and has also brought in generators.

+Luma tweeted Monday night that it had restored power to about 200,000 customers, including a hospital.

-On Monday afternoon, President Biden shared a photo of himself speaking by phone with Puerto Rico Gov. Pedro Pierluisi.
+On Monday afternoon, President Biden shared a photo of himself speaking by phone with Pierluisi.

 "Today, I spoke with @GovPierluisi to address the immediate needs of Puerto Rico in the wake of Hurricane Fiona," the president said.
 "We discussed federal personnel working to assist the island's recovery, and I assured the Governor that we'll increase support substantially in the coming days."

+Before dawn Monday, authorities in a boat navigated the flooded streets of the north coast town of Catano and used a megaphone to alert people that the pumps had collapsed, urging them to evacuate as soon as possible.

+Brown water poured into streets and homes and closed airports in Ponce and Mayaguez.

-Fiona also ripped asphalt from roads and washed away a bridge in the central mountain town of Utuado that police said was installed by the National Guard after Hurricane Maria hit in 2017 as a Category 4 storm.
+The system also ripped asphalt from roads and washed away a bridge in the central mountain town of Utuado that police said was installed by the National Guard after Maria hit as a Category 4 storm.

 "I was sleeping and saw when the corrugated metal flew off," he said as he watched rain drench his belongings and wind whip his colorful curtains into the air.

-Mr. Biden had already declared a state of emergency in the U.S. territory as the eye of the storm approached the island's southwest corner.

-Puerto Rico's health centers were running on generators - and some of those had failed.
-Health Secretary Carlos Mellado said crews rushed to repair generators at the Comprehensive Cancer Center, where several patients had to be evacuated.
+After roaring over the Dominican Republic, Fiona moved into the open Atlantic, where it was projected to strengthen, according to the National Hurricane Center.

-Fiona previously battered the eastern Caribbean, killing one man in the French territory of Guadeloupe when floods washed his home away, officials said.
+Fiona previously battered the eastern Caribbean, killing one man in the French territory of Guadeloupe when floodwaters washed his home away, officials said.

+The system hit Puerto Rico on the anniversary of Hurricane Hugo, which slammed into the island in 1989 as a Category 3 storm.

 for more features.